The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 - Optimizing User Experience.

-- Maximize speed and anonymity.
+- Improve Deluge speed and anonymity.

 What is Deluge?

-Where to Download?
+Where to Download Deluge?

-The Pros and the Cons.
+Deluge: The Pros and Cons.

 - Deluge is open source and free.

 - It can encrypt BitTorrent traffic through the use of MSE/PE or Message Stream.
-Encryption/Protocol Encryption.

-- Deluge comes with all the torrent basic features, such as DHT, PEX, prioritization, Magnet Links, etc.
+- Deluge comes with all the basic torrent features, such as DHT, PEX, prioritization, Magnet-Links, etc.

-- It has a graphical web and command line interface (with daemon).
+- It has a graphical web and command-line interface (with daemon).